sidney-eliot/3d-artists-handbook/content/software-knowledge/zbrush-specific.md

 >Run Image Processor Script (In menu: Include all sub-folders + Select source folder + File Type PSD + Maximize Compatibility +Run action you just created)<br>
 >![[image-2023-10-15-04-36-28.png]]
 >
 >This will create in every folder below the folder you selected a folder called PSD, which contains all the created files.
-Pull them out of there, replace them with the PNGs/ JPGs, and you're done.
+Pull them out of there, replace them with the PNGs or JPGs, and you're done.
 Your entire alpha collection should now be grayscaled, 8/16bit PSD files.

 Next is the folder structure.
 I recommend storing the alphas inside `...ProgramFiles/Zbrush/ZBrushes`.
 Inside the `ZBrushes` folder, create folders for all the themes you have.